sadewadee/softether-autoinstall/README.md

 `UserPolicySet` - Sets a policy for a specified user | It is recommended that you enable "Privacy Filter Mode" on all newly created users on the same hub, unless you WANT them to see each other.
 To do this, type `UserPolicySet` then when it asks for what policy, type `PrivacyFilter`.
 It will ask for the new value, to enable it enter `1`, to disable it enter `0`.
 `UserPolicyRemove` - Removes a policy from a specified user

+#### Manage Hubs & Hub Policies
+SoftEther VPN server also allows you to manage virtual hubs and their policies.
+Below are some popular commands and descriptions on what they do.
+Remember that you first have to select a hub before you can manage it.

+`Hub [HubName]` - Selects a hub for management
+`HubCreate [HubName]` - Creates a new virtual hub
+`HubDelete [HubName]` - Deletes a specified hub
+`HubList` - Lists the virtual hubs on the VPN server
+`AdminOptionList` - Get List of Virtual Hub Administration Options
+`AdminOptionSet` - Set Values of Virtual Hub Administration Options

 ### Commands List